youngskilled/js-remooz/README.md

 *Expects* `fixed, fixed all, none`

 This property handles how the zoom frame acts when the cursor reaches the each of the picture.
 *	`fixed` frame is fixed at the border but the image moves inside frame.
 *	`fixed all` fixes frame and disappears att edges if frame disappears.
 *	`none` removes magnifying glass.
 Also if the class zoomMG is not found mgBehaviour defaults to none.
-Example:

 	$(selector).remooz({mgBehaviour: fixed})